-The regression estimates for the HAR-RV-J model reported in Section IV show that the inclusion of the simple consistent daily jump measure corresponding to $\alpha = 0.5$ as an additional explanatory variable overand-above the daily realized volatilities result in highly significant and negative parameter estimations for the jump coefficient.
+above the daily realized volatilities results in highly significant and negative estimates of the jump coefficient.
 These results are, of course, entirely consistent with the summary statistics for the jump measurements discussed above, which indicate markedly less own (linear) serial correlation in the significant jump series in comparison to the realized volatility series.
 Building on these results, the present section extends the HAR-RV-J model by explicitly decomposing the realized volatilities that appear as explanatory variables on the right-hand-side into the continuous sample path variability and the jump variation utilizing the separate non-parametric measurements based on the $Z{1,t}$ statistic along with equations (19) and (20), respectively.
-In so doing, we rely exclusively on $\alpha = 0.999$, and the jump series depicted in the bottom panels of Figures 1A-C.29 To facilitate the exposition, we omit the 0.999 subscript on the $J{t,0.999}$ and $C{t,0.999}$ series in what follows.
+In so doing, we rely exclusively on $\alpha = 0.999$ , and the jump series depicted in the bottom panels of Figures 1A-C. To facilitate the exposition, we omit the 0.999 subscript on the $J{t,0.999}$ and $C{t,0.999}$ series in what follows.